 The best beaches on the Gold Coast

 The Gold Coast is a succession of beaches.
-It’s hard to tell which ones are better than others as it all depends on what you’re looking for.
+It’s hard to tell which ones are better than others, as it all depends on what you’re looking for.
 I’ve selected a few of them below.

 Fingal Head is my favourite place on the Gold Coast (well, it’s actually in NSW but really close to the border).
 I’m not the only one who enjoys what used to be a well-kept secret: the nearby Dreamtime beach has been named the third-best beach in Australia.
-I like the short walk to see the trees, the funny rock formation and the lighthouse.
-You can even have a fantastic snorkel or scuba diving experience with corals and turtles on Cook Island just in front of it.
+I like the short walk to see the trees, the funny rock formations and the lighthouse.
+You can even have a fantastic snorkel* or scuba diving experience with corals and turtles on Cook Island just in front of it.

 If you want to skip the waves, there are lovely estuaries like Tallebudgera Creek (just near Burleigh Head) and Currumbin Creek.
 The water in Rainbow Bay (Coolangatta again, near Snapper Rock) is also generally calm, and there are lovely views in this area.